Bottom Line

 Key Points

-- UAP investigation has a documented history stretching back to Kenneth Arnold's 1947 report near Mount Rainier.
+- UAP interest began with Kenneth Arnold's 1947 sighting near Mount Rainier.

 Why It Matters